mcoutada/OT303-python/README.md

 # [Alkemy.org](https://alkemy.org) - Python + Data Analytics

-In this course we learned tools and techniques for Data analytics.
+In this course, we learned tools and techniques for ETL and Data analytics.
+The main tools used were:

+- Python (Pandas, logging, requests, decouple, SQLAlchemy, venv)
+- PostgreSQL
+- Apache Airflow
+- Apache Hadoop

 The main tools used were:
 - Python (Pandas, logging, requests, decouple, SQLAlchemy, venv)
 - PostgreSQL